NMahesh20/AndroidStudio-Humsafar/ReadMe.txt

+It's an app created by our team MAAS during Hackathon 2020 based on the topic "Women Safety".

 Tile in notificaion bar is added so you need to drag and drop it in notification panel.
 Before running emergency ensure that permissions are enable by clicking on app info.